 - Atonic seizures that limp the muscles, causing the patient’s body to crumple down to the floor, often resulting in injuries.

 - Absence or Petit Mal are fits that occur suddenly, when the patient becomes motionless and stares straight ahead.
+After the seizure, the person continues to be active as if this time of absence never happened.
 These are uncommon and last for at least 15 seconds.

 - Myoclonic fits lead to increased muscle tone, causing muscle spasms or jerks in a particular body part.